amitganon/Software-Engineering-Workshop---Trading-system/README.md

 - **scenarioNumber**: This property represents the specific scenario or data flow (default is 3).
 You can change this to 1/2/3, depending on your requirements.
 The scenario number determines the sequence of actions, data transformations, or specific functionalities that will be triggered within the system.

 - **serviceURL**: The serviceURL property specifies the URL of the external service that the system will interact with.
 In this case, the value is set to 'https://php-server-try.000webhostapp.com/'.

+5. Save the changes to the config.properties file.